Jeremy Pena Player Props: Astros vs. Angels

 Jeremy Pena At The Plate

-- Pena has driven in a run in 18 games this season (32.7%), including seven games with more than one RBI (12.7%).
-He has also driven home three or more of his team's runs in one contest.
+- Pena has driven home a run in 18 games this year (32.1%), including more than one RBI in 12.5% of his games and producing three or more of his team's runs on one occasion..

-- He has scored in 26 of 55 games this year, and more than once 5 times.
+- He has scored a run in 27 games this year, with multiple runs six times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.